shujingl-2020/go_disney_princess/README.md

 Press “r” to restart the game.
 Press “p” to pause the game and see the instructions.
 Press “esc” to exit the pause page.
+Comment out the self.flylimit() function in the Jasmine class, so you can have unlimited time to fly over the obstacles to skip forward in the game.